lablup/backend.ai-client-py/README.rst

 Backend.AI Client
 =================

-.. admonition:: Deprecation notice
+.. attention:: Deprecation Notice
-   :class: attention

    This repository is deprecated and no longer maintained.
-The code has been migrated to our semi-mono repository at https://github.com/lablup/backend.ai.
+The code has been migrated to our semi-mono repository at `backend.ai <https://github.com/lablup/backend.ai>`_.
+Please use the new repository for any future development or issue tracking.

 .. image:: https://badge.fury.io/py/backend.ai-client.svg